 The burden of malnutrition at a glance

-Kyrgyzstan is 'on course' to meet two of the global nutrition targets for which there was sufficient data to assess progress.
+Kyrgyzstan is 'on course' to meet three of the global nutrition targets for which there was sufficient data to assess progress.

 Progress towards the global nutrition targets

 Source: WHO.
 Global Health Observatory Data Repository/World Health Statistics.
 Available at: https://www.who.int/data/gho/data/indicators.
 Accessed 2 September 2021; UNICEF/WHO.
 Low birthweight estimates; published online 2019.
 Available at: https://data.unicef.org/topic/nutrition/low-birthweight.
 Accessed 24 August 2021; UNICEF.
 Global databases: Infant and young child feeding; published online July 2020.
 Available at: http://data.unicef.org/nutrition/iycf.
 Accessed 24 August 2021; UNICEF/WHO/World Bank.
 Joint Child Malnutrition Estimates Expanded Database: Stunting, Wasting and Overweight; published online July 2020.
 Available at: https://data.unicef.org/resources/dataset/malnutrition-data.
 Accessed 31 August 2021; NCD Risk Factor Collaboration.
 2017.
 Available at: http://ncdrisc.org/data-downloads.html.
 Accessed 24 August 2021; Tufts University.
 Global Dietary Database; published online 2019.
 Available at: https://www.globaldietarydatabase.org/data-download.
 Accessed 6 September 2021.